application-research/delta/docs/deployment-modes.md

 ## MODE=Cluster
 By default, delta will run on cluster mode.
 This mode will create a local database that can be reconfigured to use a remote HA database and estuary-auth as the authentication and authorizatio component.

-When running in cluster mode, users need to register for an ESTUARY_API_KEY using the following command.
+When running in cluster mode, users need to register for an API_KEY using the following command.

 ## Request
 ```